spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 #### 6.3.1.2 Path-based URL forwarding

 Our initial approach is to attach the generated session ID to the path of the URL.
 For example, we assign a session ID of `123456` to the URL `domain.com/123456`.
 With this, every session can be identified by their path name.
 However, the problem is that assets like JavaScript, CSS files or Socket.io connections that are requested via the root path will not automatically receive the session ID as part of its path name.
-For instance, a client's request to fetch `/main.js` will omit the session ID, so our reverse proxy will be confused as to which session that has an ID of `"main.js"`, thus the request will fail.
+For instance, a client's request to fetch `domain.com/main.js` will cause our reverse proxy to assume `"main.js"` as the session ID, thus the request will fail.
+The following explanation illustrates how this happens:

 ![path forwarding](https://docs.google.com/drawings/d/e/2PACX-1vSXRH02roO9RBQITOtlheiN8qaanmQx-IPmv6ThmfzAB6-eRcTPobjm0UGARUUORfb27TdBeXcKYf78/pub?w=1440&h=810)

-> An absence of session ID following the root path leads to confusion in our reverse proxy
+1. Client requests `domain.com/123456`
+2. Our reverse proxy forwards the request to the appropriate container destination
+3. Our containerized application serves the first asset file: `index.html` - it contains a `<script>` tag that initiates the fetching of `/main.js`
+4. Our reverse proxy receives the request to GET `/main.js`
+5. Since there are no session associated with an ID of ``"main.js"``, our reverse proxy responds with a 404 status

-In fact, there are ways to get around this issue.
+In fact, we explored ways to get around this issue.
 The first solution is to add some client-side logic to modify requests to include the session ID.
 For example, changing the request of `/main.js` to `/123456/main.js` enables our reverse proxy to capture the session ID and to forward it accordingly.

 The second solution is to read the `Referer` header of each request to obtain the previous URL that includes the session ID.
 With the session ID obtained, our reverse proxy server can forward the request to the appropriate destination container.